Schema Markup Example

-The Hard Truth: Marketing Amplifies What Already Exists
+The Grand Slam Offer: Marketing Amplifies What Already Exists

-Here is the sentence most owners need tattooed on the back of their hand: marketing is a multiplier, not a creator.
+Here is the sentence most Alcoa owners need tattooed on the back of their hand.
+Marketing is a multiplier, not a creator.
 If your offer is a 3 out of 10, brilliant ads make more people aware that you're a 3.
 Better SEO ranks your mediocrity higher.
 A sharper cold email gets your weak deal in front of more inboxes faster.
-You don't scale your way out of a bad offer — you scale into the wall harder.
+You don't scale your way out of a bad offer.
+You scale into the wall harder.

 Hormozi reduced perceived value to four variables.
 Every buying decision your prospect makes runs through this equation, whether they know it or not:

-Value = (Dream Outcome × Perceived Likelihood of Achievement) ÷ (Time Delay × Effort & Sacrifice)
+Value = (Dream Outcome times Perceived Likelihood of Achievement) divided by (Time Delay times Effort and Sacrifice)

 Read it like a CEO.
 To make any offer more valuable, you push the top two up and drive the bottom two toward zero:

-- Dream Outcome — how badly they want the result.
+1. Dream Outcome.
+How badly they want the result.
 Sell the cool house, not the HVAC unit.
 Sell the dry basement, not the sump pump.

-- Perceived Likelihood of Achievement — how certain they are it'll work for them.
+2. Perceived Likelihood of Achievement.
+How certain they are it'll work for them.
 This is where guarantees, reviews, and case studies do their heavy lifting.

-- Time Delay — how long until they get the result.
+3. Time Delay.
+How long until they get the result.
 Faster is worth more.
 "Same-day install" beats "we'll schedule you in three weeks" every time.

-- Effort & Sacrifice — how much work and pain it costs them.
+4. Effort and Sacrifice.
+How much work and pain it costs them.
 Every form, every decision, every step you remove raises your value.

 Most home services businesses sell an identical service to the one down the road and then wonder why the conversation collapses into a price war.
 The price war is the symptom.
 The disease is an offer that scores the same as everyone else's on all four variables.